SAREC-Lab/saFUZZ_ICSE26/README.md

 These artifacts are provided as supplemental material to support the validation of SAFUS.

 > **Code Examples Notice:**
-> We have included some code examples to demonstrate parts of our automated pipeline.
+> We have included some code samples to demonstrate parts of our automated pipeline.
 We have left other major files tied to our onboard pilot (to preserve anonymity), and the code base is not directly executable since we use a custom Docker interface and other functions to interface with our SuT (more details to come if accepted).